"Office of the Procurement Ombudsman Helps" Stories

 A supplier provided services under the contract, as required.
 However, the outcome was not what the federal organization expected and payment was withheld.
 Concerned, the supplier contacted the Office.
 After a discussion with OPO, the federal organization realized that while the outcome of the contract was not what it had expected, the supplier had nevertheless completed the work as stipulated in the statement of work.
 The federal organization agreed to pay the supplier in full.

 Many of the cases brought to our attention are dealt with through this type of "go between" process.
-There are other cases where the parties to a contract are in disagreement and no longer communicating with one another, or if they are, communicating acrimoniously.
+There are other cases where the parties to a contract are in disagreement and no longer communicating with one another, or if they are, communicating poorly.
 In these cases a dispute has occurred that requires a more formal approach to help resolve it.

 Office of the Procurement Ombudsman helps increase openness in the procurement Process